Zum Hauptinhalt springen

 Cloud mining from a tax standpoint shares the worst of both worlds: you pay income tax on receipts and lose the hardware depreciation that commercial miners enjoy.
 (Voice anchor: "Cloud Mining is the exact opposite of co-ownership."
 Source: faq-master.md, §2)

-This is where the German regulatory framework introduces a separate logic.
-If you hold shares in a Swiss AG that operates a mining facility, and that AG distributes Bitcoin quarterly, the distributions are treated as dividend income (Kapitalerträge) under German law, subject to the 25% flat tax (Abgeltungssteuer) plus solidarity surcharge.
+This is where the German framework introduces a separate logic.
+If you hold shares in a Swiss AG that operates a mining facility, and that AG distributes Bitcoin, the distributions are generally treated as dividend income (Kapitalerträge) under German law, subject to the 25% flat tax (Abgeltungssteuer) plus solidarity surcharge.

 That rate is often lower than the personal income tax rate that applies to direct mining income.
 The trade-off is that you are not the direct miner.
-You are a shareholder receiving a distribution from a profitable operation.
+You are a shareholder receiving a distribution from a company.

 "Germany's Abgeltungssteuer rate of 25% on dividend income is materially lower than the marginal income tax rate of 42% or 45% that applies to commercial mining income at higher income levels."
 (Derived from EStG §20, §32a, standard tax commentary)